 If you asked any of them if they regretted their decision to dive fully after God’s calling on their life, not a single one would say yes.
 They’ve lost wives to disease and children to kidnappers.
 They’ve faced life-threatening sicknesses, near-death experiences with extremist groups, and watched as villages have been burnt down.

 But not a single one regrets their decision to go fully after God because they know they are living their life to the fullest.

 They’re not in fancy cars, going on exotic vacations, or getting the perfect Instagram, but they are not only living out The Great Commission but they are running after God with no fear.

 When I think about my own life, I wonder how often I switch the world’s definition of “living life to the fullest” with God’s.

 “Then the eleven disciples went to Galilee, to the mountain where Jesus had told them to go.
 17 When they saw him, they worshiped him; but some doubted.
 18 Then Jesus came to them and said, ‘All authority in heaven and on earth has been given to me.
 19 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.'”

 To live life to the fullest is to run after God head first.

-At the end of the day no monetary success will fill us the way that honoring God will.
+At the end of the day, no monetary success will fill us the way that honors God will.